abcxyzi/RadChar/README.md

 - `RadChar-Tiny` contain 50 thousand radar waveforms;
 - `RadChar-Small` contain 500 thousand radar waveforms;
-- `RadChar-Medium` contains 1 million radar waveforms; and
+- `RadChar-Baseline` contains 1 million radar waveforms (used in the conference paper); and
 - `RadChar-Large` contains 2 million radar waveforms.

 Each dataset comprises a total of 5 radar signal types each covering 4 unique signal parameters.
 The sampling rate used in RadChar is 3.2 MHz.
 Each waveform in the dataset contains 512 complex, baseband IQ samples.